"Antivirus Update is prepared" removal instructions

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-"ERROR 0xC004FC03", "Your PC is infected with 5 viruses" and "Norton Subscription Has Expired Today" are examples of scams similar to "Antivirus Update is prepared".
-Social engineering and scare-tactics are used to further these schemes.
-Alerts of outdated software, warnings of viruses present in the system, announcements of ludicrous prizes won - are a few common scam models.
-They are designed to trick users into performing specific actions, e.g. downloading/installing/purchasing untrustworthy and/or malicious programs, calling expensive fraudulent technical support lines, making monetary transactions (paying fake fees, fines and other payments), revealing personal information and so on.
+"ERROR 0xC004FC03", "Your PC is infected with 5 viruses" and "Norton Subscription Has Expired Today" are examples of scams such similar to "Antivirus Update is prepared".
+Social engineering and scare tactics are used to further these schemes.
+Alerts of outdated software, warnings of viruses present in the system, announcements of 'amazing' prizes won are common scam models.
+They often trick users into performing specific actions.
+E.g. downloading, installing, purchasing untrustworthy/malicious programs, calling expensive fraudulent technical support lines, making monetary transactions (paying bogus fees, fines and other payments), revealing personal information, and so on.

 How did potentially unwanted applications install on my computer?

-Select PUAs have "official" download webpages, which in turn are commonly promoted by deceptive/scam sites.
-However, PUAs also spread via download/installation setups of other software.
-The false marketing method of pre-packing regular products with unwanted or malicious programs is called "bundling".
-When downloading/installing, by ignoring terms, skipping steps and sections, using pre-set options - users risk unintentionally allowing bundled content onto devices.
+Some PUAs have "official" download web pages, which are commonly promoted by other deceptive/scam sites.
+PUAs also proliferate via download/installation set-ups of other software.
+The deceptive marketing method of pre-packing regular products with unwanted or malicious programs is called "bundling".
+When downloading/installing, ignoring terms, skipping steps and sections, using pre-set options risks unintentionally allowing bundled content onto devices.
 Intrusive ads also proliferate these applications.
-Once such an advert is clicked - it can execute scripts to stealthily download/install PUAs.
+Once such an ad is clicked, it can execute scripts to stealthily download/install PUAs.

-It is important to research products to verify their legitimacy, before downloading/installing/purchasing them.
-Only official and verified download channels should be used.
-Sources like: free file-hosting websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - are considered to be untrustworthy, hence are advised against use.
-When downloading/installing, it is recommended to read terms, study all available options, use the "Custom/Advanced" settings and opt-out from bundled additions (apps, tools, features and so on).
-Intrusive advertisements appear ordinary and innocuous, however they generate redirects to questionable and unreliable pages (e.g. pornography, adult-dating, gambling, etc.).
-Should users experience adverts/redirects of this kind, they are to check the system and remove all suspect applications and/or browser extensions/plug-ins without delay.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Research all products to verify their legitimacy, before downloading, installing, or purchasing them.
+Use only official and verified download channels.
+Sources such as free file-hosting websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders are untrustworthy and should be avoided.
+When downloading/installing, read the terms, study all available options, use the "Custom/Advanced" settings and opt-out of bundled additions (apps, tools, features and so on).
+Intrusive advertisements often seem normal and innocuous, however, they can generate redirects to dubious web pages (e.g. pornography, adult-dating, gambling, etc.).
+If you experience ads/redirects of this type, check the system and remove all suspect applications and/or browser extensions/plug-ins without delay.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

-Text presented in "Antivirus Update is prepared" page:
+Text presented in "Antivirus Update is prepared" web page:

 UPDATE & SECURITY